elios264/pakal_persist/README.md

 Features:

-Serialization of basic types including strings

-Serialization of enums automatically storing it as the underlying type

-Serialization of arbitrary objects
+*Serialization of basic types including std::string *Serialization of enums automatically storing it as the underlying type *Serialization of arbitrary objects

-serialization of arrays
+*Serialization of arrays

-Polymorphism
+*Polymorphism

-Multiple and possibly cyclical references to objects.
+*Multiple and possibly cyclical references to objects.

-Serialization of the STL containers including maps

-Backwards compatibility ( you can reorder the elements add & remove with no problem)

-Binary Archives ( coming soon)

-Extensibility ( you can easy create your own text based serializer )
+*Serialization of the STL containers including maps *Backwards compatibility ( you can reorder the elements add & remove with no problem) *Extensibility ( you can easy create your own text based serializer ) *Binary Archives ( coming soon)

-#Usage:
+#Usage

 Pakal Persist serializes arbitrary data to and from an iostream.
 Typically this is a file but can be a buffer in memory or any more complex combination supported by iostreams.